Last updated: January 2026

 How can Split The Bills help?

-Plus, you won’t need to speak to suppliers or set anything up – we’ll do it all for you.
-All you need to do is get a quote, get your housemates to sign up, and relax, knowing that your utilities are sorted, and you’ll be charged the same amount each month no matter how much energy you use!*
+Plus, you won’t need to speak to suppliers or set anything up – we’ll do the hard work for you.
+All you need to do is get a quote, get your housemates to sign up, and relax knowing your utilities are sorted.

-If this all sounds right up your street, get a quote today or contact us with any questions you may have.
+If this all sounds right up your street, get a quote today.

 Read More »